sahu04/Ecs_service_terraform_githubworkflow/README.md

 # DSI-Automation

-This repository using for RDS PostgreSQL database Table  data upload to S3 bucket in CSV Formate.
+This repository using for the process automate  transformation of table data from a PostgreSQL database and subsequently export it as CSV files.
+These CSV files can then be easily uploaded to an S3 bucket.The process involves establishing a connection to the PostgreSQL database, executing queries to retrieve the desired table data, and formatting the data into CSV format.

 ## Repository Contains